Root & Rebound’s Voices for Justice Author Series presents An Evening with Brittany K. Barnett.

 Brittany’s book, A Knock at Midnight, Amazon’s 2020 Best Book of the Year, shares stories of everyday people who have found themselves behind bars thanks to the War on Drugs.
 Brittany Barnett is a real-life legal super hero.
 She has single-handedly won executive clemency for nine clients facing life sentences on drug charges including Sharanda Jones, Corey Jacobs, Alice Johnson, among others.
-All were non-violent offenses.
 A Knock at Midnight details the rampant use of sentencing enhancements, three strikes laws, plea agreements and witness manipulation to fuel a crippling system built on unequal justice.
 Each of these people would have died in prison for a mistake or questionable choice had it not been for Brittany’s work.

 Today, 3923 people in the United States are serving life sentences without the possibility of parole for federal drug offenses.
 80% of them are people of color.
 According to the ACLU, at least 69 people are serving life sentences on Cannabis charges.
 Additionally, “around 40,000 people are currently serving time for offenses involving a drug that has been decriminalized or legalized in 27 states and Washington, DC.”
 We are hosting this important conversation with Brittany to raise awareness about the daily practice of locking people away.
 We believe there are alternatives to incarceration.
 We are making a case for reform.